Free Things to Do in Sonoma County

 Hundreds of pumpkins on display at Hale's Apple Farm, Sebastopol

-Visit an Art Gallery or Exhibit
+Visit an Art Exhibit or Gallery

 Sculptures made out of junk by Patrick Amiot line Florence Avenue in Sebastopol